prashantpawar/sol-unit/README.md

 ## Library structure

-The framework uses blockchain-client events to do the tests.
-It uses the afore-mentioned Solidity `TestEvent` to get confirmation from contract methods.
+The framework uses Solidity events (log events) to do the tests.
+It uses the afore-mentioned Solidity `TestEvent` to get confirmation from contract test-methods.

 The `SUnit` class is where everything is coordinated.
 It deploys the test contracts and publish the results via events.
 It implements nodes EventEmitter.
 It forwards some of these events from dependencies like the `TestRunner`, which is also an emitter.